 1.8.
-Resources

-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)
+Resources The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

 - 1.8.a.
-The program must have access to the following resources: - 1.8.a.1. intensive care units (ICUs) for both surgical and non-surgical cardiothoracic patients; (Core) - 1.8.a.2. an emergency department in which cardiothoracic patients are managed 24 hours a day; (Core) - 1.8.a.3. operating rooms equipped for the management of cardiothoracic patients; (Core) - 1.8.a.4. a post-anesthesia care area equipped for the management of cardiothoracic patients and located near the operating room suite; (Core) - 1.8.a.5. monitoring and advanced life support equipment representative of current levels of technology; (Core) - 1.8.a.6. laboratories, available at all times, that provide prompt results, including blood chemistries, blood gas and acid base analysis, oxygen saturation, hematocrit/ hemoglobin, and coagulation function; (Core) - 1.8.a.7. facilities, available at all times, to provide prompt, non-invasive and invasive diagnostic and therapeutic cardiothoracic procedures, including echocardiography, cardiac stress testing, cardiac catheterization, electrophysiological testing and therapeutic intervention, cardiopulmonary scanning procedures, and pulmonary function testing; and, (Core) - 1.8.a.8. facilities and equipment for research in cardiothoracic anesthesiology.
-(Core) - 1.8.b.
-The number and diversity of patients available to the program must support the inpatient and outpatient experience required for each fellow.
-(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core)

-1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+The program must have the following resources and facilities: - 1.8.a.1. neonatal and pediatric intensive care units; (Core) - 1.8.a.2. an emergency department in which children of all ages can be effectively managed 24 hours a day; ^(Core) - 1.8.a.3. operating rooms designed and equipped for the management of pediatric patients; ^(Core) - 1.8.a.4. a post-anesthesia care area designed and equipped for the management of pediatric patients; ^(Core) - 1.8.a.5. monitoring and advanced life support equipment representative of current levels of technology; ^(Core) - 1.8.a.6. clinical services that provide prompt laboratory results pertinent to the care of pediatric patients, including blood chemistries, blood gases and pH, oxygen saturation, hematocrit/hemoglobin, and clotting function; and, ^(Core) - 1.8.a.7. prompt access to consultation with other disciplines, including pediatric subspecialties of cardiology, critical care, emergency medicine, neonatology, neurology, pulmonology, radiology, and surgical fields. ^(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)